 Fixed Slits template

 For the FS template, WATA, MSATA, and NONE are the available TA options.
 Normally pointing accuracy of 20 milli-arcsec or better will be desired with the FS template, and this will require a WATA or MSATA target acquisition.
-If using TA = NONE for an observation of a point source, even for the wide 1.6'' x 1.6'' S1600A1 aperture there is a significant chance that the target will fall close enough to the edge of the aperture to significantly vignette the PSF wings especially at long wavelengths, while for the smaller 200–400 milli-arcsec wide apertures there is a good chance the target will miss the aperture altogether.
+If using TA = NONE for an observation of a point source, even for the wide 1.6'' x 1.6'' S1600A1 aperture, there is a significant chance that the target will fall close enough to the edge of the aperture to significantly vignette the PSF wings, especially at long wavelengths.
+Likewise, for the smaller 200–400 milli-arcsec wide slits, there is a good chance the target will miss the aperture altogether.
 In addition, with TA = NONE there is no direct way to measure the displacement of the target in the dispersion direction, and this will cause significant uncertainty in the wavelength zero-point.
 For extended targets or fixed slit mosaics, more relaxed pointing requirements may sometimes be applicable depending on the details of the science scenario.
 It may make sense to consider TA = NONE when WATA or MSATA are not possible, but otherwise use of TA = NONE with the FS template is not advised.